 Part of the pleasure of reading about BDSM is to learn about the social/sexual organization operating in a world perhaps outside of the reader’s experience.
 There are many such worlds.
 Lately I’ve been reading hyper sexualized Motorcycle Club romances.

-The Quirky Narration Choice
+First-Person Narration: The Quirky Choice

 Here I have in mind Elizabeth Peters and her wonderful Amelia Peabody series.
-Sure, the series brings us into the unfamiliar world of nineteenth-century Egyptology, but more importantly, the series sucks us into the deliciously skewed first-person world of Amelia Peabody – and delightfully so.
+Sure, the series brings us into the unfamiliar world of nineteenth-century Egyptology, but more importantly, the series sucks us into the deliciously skewed first-person perspective of Amelia Peabody – and delightfully so.
 Peabody completely believes in her point of view.
 However, the reader is not necessarily supposed to identify with her; the reader happily goes along for the ride.
 Spending a few hours inside the head of such a narrator is good fun.

 The second is:

-The Painter’s Narration Choice
+First-Person Narration: The Painter’s Choice